Assigning Source Accounts to Identities

 To update a correlation configuration:

-- In the Admin interface, go to Connections > Sources and select the source to update.
+- Go to Admin > Connections > Sources and select the source to update.

 - Select the Import Data tab and then select Correlation from the left panel.
 If no correlation configurations already exist for this source, the identity and account attribute fields will be empty.